awesomeeng/zephjs/README.md

 ## Justification

-The promise of Web Components was that we would be able to just load a component onto our web page and use it.
-But to date, that promise has not been fulfilled.
+The promise of Web Components was that we would be able to easily load a component onto our web page and use it.
+But to date that promise has not been fulfilled.
+The current Web Components standards lack an implemented method for easily loading components or component libraries, and writing a web component in JavaScript is far from an easy or straight-forward task.
+Couple this with the current generation of web frameworks that add even more complexity to what was promised to be a very simple activity.
+Writing a web component should not require you to learn a new language (or superset lagnuage) or learn a new programming paradigm.
+It should be simple, obvious, and require no more effort than writing JavaScript/HTML/CSS does.

-At the same time, the rise of the complex Web Application Framework (aka Angular, React, Vue) is telling everyone that the only way to build web applications is thier way.
-But not every web page needs a big complex solution.

-ZephJS aims to solve both those problems by being incredibly light, super easy to use, and dead simple to include.
+ZephJS aims to bring the promised ease of web components back to our community.
+It does so by living up the following principals:

+ - Make it easy for a component or component library to be used by others!
+ - No new languages!
+ - No new programming paradigms.
+ - Use the standards and technologies that have made the web great from the beginning.
+ - Apply modern browser standards (Web Components, Shadow DOM, ElementOberserver, etc).
+ - Keep it incredibly small and light.
+ZephJS is currently less than 32k.

+Please dont misunderstand us: React, Vue, Angular, Svelte (more people should use Svelte) all have their place.
+Very large web applications will always have a need for frameworks such as these.
+Server-side rendering is also a valuable consideration.
+But a lot of sites dont need this kind of weight; they just want to drop in a handful of components and go.
+And that's the space for whicch ZephJS was built.

 ## Usage